 Product Mix Strategy: How to Manage & Optimize Your Product Portfolio

 How to structure, optimize, and manage your product mix effectively.
-Google case study and a free Product Mix Strategy Template.
+Google case study and a Product Mix Strategy Template.

 Every week, I share actionable insights and resources for PMs.
 Here’s what you might have recently missed: